Romanian Fans Did Not Chant Putin’s Name During Football Match With Ukraine

 The authenticity of the “Putin” chants by Romanian fans is called into question, especially given their show of respect for Ukraine at the beginning of the match, as was noted by Mythdetector.
 The German newspaper “Bild” specifies that at the beginning of the match, approximately 40 thousand Romanian fans chanted “Ukraine” for some time as a sign of respect and solidarity.
 According to the Centre for Strategic Communication and Information Security of Ukraine, the chant derives from the well-known Ukrainian song “Putin Khuylo” but the second word was intentionally omitted, making it seem like the chants were simply calling out “Putin”.
 This fake video was also covered by the Romanian media

-We are fact-checking a post on Facebook claiming that Romanian fans were chanting the name of Russian President Vladimir Putin during the football match with Ukraine.
+We are fact-checking a post on the social media claiming that Romanian fans were chanting the name of Russian President Vladimir Putin during the football match with Ukraine.

 In the European Football Championship, Romanian fans were chanting “Putin!
 Putin! during the match against Ukraine.
 The final score: Romania 3-0 Ukraine.
 The Ukrainians are very cross because of this, says the post.